compuvin/HardwareMVP/Modules/README.md

 NexposeCSV.vbs - Alternate to the Powershell script above.
 Only one needs to be used.
 More on this later<br>
 PDQ.vbs - More on this later<br>
 SymantecEndpointManager.ps1 - Inventories devices on Symantec Endpoint Manager.
 Uses Symantec's API to collect live data when it is run using the credentials supplied. *<br>
+TaegisXDR.ps1 - Inventories devices on Secureworks Taegis XDR.
+Uses Taegis's API to collect live data when it is run using the credentials supplied. *<br>

 <br><br>
 <i>* Credentials should be supplied to the smapp.ini using the following format (substituting ModuleName for the name of the module).
 If data is not entered or incorrect, an email is generated.<br>